Individual Voluntary Arrangement (IVA)

 Benefits

-• Unsecured debts remaining after an IVA is successfully completed are written off.
+- Unsecured debts included in the IVA remaining after an IVA is successfully completed are written off.

-• The IVA can fail if you do not adhere to the terms of the arrangement.
-Creditors will then pursue you for the balance and can even petition for your Bankruptcy if you owe them more than £5,000
+- The IVA can fail if you do not adhere to the terms of the arrangement.
+Creditors will then pursue you for the balance and creditors can backdate outstanding interest and charges.
+There is a risk of bankruptcy if the IVA fails.
+Creditors can even petition for your bankruptcy if you owe an individual creditor more than £5,000.

-• Your credit rating will be affected for 6 years and details of your arrangement are added to the insolvency register.
+- Your credit rating will be affected for 6 years and details of your arrangement are added to the insolvency register, this is a public register.

 The IVA Process